 Note: these word limits exclude bibliographies, footnotes and appendices.

 There are a number of reference systems and areas of learning usually have a preference for a particular one.
 Make sure you use the correct referencing style.
-The Library's Academic Liaison Librarians provide handouts and advice on major referencing styles.
+The Library's can provide advice and help on major referencing styles.
 See Referencing.